Skip to content

 Run -> Run "project name" or green arrow in top right corner.

 1. F1 >CMake: Configure.
+If it asks for a toolchain, choose Unspecified.

 2. Choose CMake logo in the left panel (where the extensions tab live).